 As a subcontractor, you have a unique set of insurance challenges and requirements that workers in no other industry face.

 A certificate of insurance is a legal document that proves you're insured.
-Yet problems frequently arise because the general contractor or project owner wants specific wording within the certificate of insurance detailing coverage.
-Some requests for certificates can even require an insurance declarations page, in order to review exclusions more closely.
+Problems frequently arise because the general contractor or project owner wants specific wording within the certificate of insurance, for example detailing what is covered.
+Some requests for certificates can even require an insurance declarations page so the contractor can review exclusions more closely.

-The majority of these requests are for listing additional details, such as additional insured endorsements and waivers of subrogation.
-But sometimes the requestor wants specific wording on the certificate saying you're covered for things that either aren't possible to insure—such as "all roof work"—or you aren't actually covered for.
-No subcontractor insurance policy covers everything and this is why you need the help of an experienced insurance broker to get an adequate certificate that will satisfy the general contractor.
+Most of these requests are for additional details, such as insured endorsements and waivers of subrogation.
+But sometimes the requestor wants specific wording on the certificate saying you're covered for things that either aren't possible to insure—such as "all roof work"—or that you’re not covered for.
+Subcontractor insurance coverage rarely includes everything.
+This is why you need the help of an experienced insurance broker to get an adequate certificate that will satisfy the general contractor.

 Most general contractors and project owners want to be listed as an additional insured on your insurance policy.
-In fact, their insurance usually requires it as a condition for coverage.
+In fact, contractor insurance usually requires it as a condition for coverage.

 But what is an additional insured?

-Adding an additional insured on a policy allows that person or business to be covered under your existing subcontractor insurance if they get listed in a lawsuit arising out of your operations or the work you completed.
-It pays their costs if you involve them in a lawsuit or a claim.
+An additional insured on a policy means that person or business is also covered under your subcontractor insurance.
+If they’re listed in a lawsuit arising out of your operations or the work you completed, the policy will pay their legal costs.

 If you're a subcontractor who takes multiple jobs per month or week, you might have 20+ additional insureds listed on your policy at the end of the year.
 It's not uncommon to exhaust your insurance limits and leave your general contractor or project owner with no recourse for recouping damages.